jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 I discovered Roboflow a couple weeks ago and was so impressed by how it transformed computer vision from a laborious process into something accessible, powerful, and fun.
 I worked with it for a few days and built a fun prototype that automates the mobile game Rise of Kingdoms using Roboflow's object detection capabilities.

-The initial automation worked perfectly for detecting game UI elements, but I quickly hit a fascinating challenge: to make the automation truly useful, I needed to read tiny text displays showing countdown timers in the game.
-This created a perfect bootstrap paradox - I needed automation to collect and label thousands of timer screenshots, but I needed those labeled screenshots to build the automation in the first place.
+The initial automation worked perfectly for detecting game UI elements, but I quickly encountered a fascinating challenge: To make the automation truly useful, I needed to read tiny text displays showing countdown timers in the game.
+This created a perfect bootstrap paradox: I needed automation to collect and label thousands of timer screenshots, but I needed those labeled screenshots to build the automation in the first place.

 This post details my journey solving this recursive problem through a combination of Roboflow's computer vision, PyTorch CNNs, and - in a meta twist - using Claude AI to help annotate training data.
 It's a story about AI helping to build better AI, and the surprising solutions I found along the way.